kailash-manasarovar/statement/docs/timeline/2024/march/13-end.md

 - I'm certain I'm in danger, and that it is related to whatever happened to Lorraine Blackbourn.
 - I no longer believe that Lorraine Blackbourn committed suicide.
-- I text Christine BJ, Alessandra, Brenda, and Sarah Lebanon to say that I would never commit suicide and if I turn up dead it's murder.
+- I text Christine BJ, Alessandra, Brenda, and Sarah Lebanon to document further that I would never commit suicide and if I turn up dead it's murder.
+- None of them reply to these texts in a normal way, if they reply at all.
 - I tell them that I think whatever happened to Lorraine is happening to me.
 - Online stalker activity is relentless, and I'm not posting much at all.
 - One of the fake accounts posts something like: "leave her, she's had enough now", and I feel an enormous upset, like a punch in the stomach.